 Passage Falls is an easy, 5-mile hike to a beautiful waterfall.
 The trail remains relatively flat throughout the hike, climbing just 623 feet in total making this the perfect hike for all skill levels.
-The hike takes you through a forested area that was burned in 2007, past a section of private land and eventually leading to the Passage Creek waterfall.
+The hike takes you through a forested area that was burned in 2007, past a section of private land, and eventually leads to the Passage Creek waterfall.

 Getting there: From Livingston, drive 15.7 miles south on Highway 89 to the Mill Creek intersection on the left.
 Continue 14 miles up Mill Creek Road to the Wallace Creek trailhead parking area on the right.